Print Friendly and PDF

 "Eat breakfast like a king, lunch like a prince and dinner like a pauper"- the popular saying goes like this and I feel its true to some extent.
 As we all know, it means you need to have a fully balanced breakfast and lunch and eat lightly for dinner.
 Adding eggs to breakfast is a good option and balances the protein portion of the meal and there by reduces the carbs provided you are working out consistently.
 Omelette can be made in different types and this time I used green moong microgreens to make this omelette along with other veggies to make it more colorful.

 Microgreens are a pack of nutrients and mainly a good source of the minerals like magnesium, zinc, iron and potassium.
-Each of the type of microgreens vary in nutrients but majority have these minerals in common.
-You can use the microgreens in number of ways in your cooking.
-I generally add to omelette or make stir fry with them.
-Its better to eat it half cooked or raw for best results.
+Each of the type of microgreens vary in nutrients, but the majority have these minerals in common.
+You can use the microgreens in a number of ways in your cooking.
+I generally add to omelette or make stir-fry with them.
+It's better to eat it half cooked or raw for best results.
 Microgreens can be grown in soil or soiless in cocopeat or using paper towels.
-I usually grown them in trays with paper towels and it works perfectly fine.
+I usually grew them in trays with paper towels, and it works perfectly fine.
 The sprouts are layered in paper towel and sprinkled with water.
 The microgreens are harvested by 7 days.
 Corona lockdown time has been a blessing to grow these microgreens frequently.
-The best part of microgreens is that they can be harvested in very short time unlike other microgreens.
+The best part of microgreens is that they can be harvested in very short time, unlike other microgreens.
 Do give this omelette a try to include microgreens in your diet.

 Preparation time ~ 10 minutes